 I got a call from my good friend Gerry.
 "Weather looks good for tomorrow, we doing this?" he asks.
 My answer was obviously yes!
 So the plans were made to hit Lake Ontario in the morning.

-We began our day at 9am.
+We began our day at 9 am.
 We launched the Lund and made the 10-mile run out into Lake Ontario to "Where the Lakers Haunt".
-We started in 40 feet of water by putting out magnum dipsy divers on each side of the boat paired with a spoon along with lowering the down riggers to about 10 feet off bottom also paired with spoons.
+We started in 40 feet of water by putting out magnum dipsy divers on each side of the boat paired with a spoon along with lowering the downriggers to about 10 feet off the bottom also paired with spoons.
 We set our trolling speed to 1.8 mph.
 Some days the trolling speed varies anywhere from 1.5-3.0 mph.
 You have to find out what the fish want.
 It wasn't long before we had our first hit on a dipsy.
-Unfortunately the hooks didn't stick.
+Unfortunately, the hooks didn't stick.
 Then a rigger triggers, same thing.
 Finally, the third time was the charm.
 It's Gerry's turn on the rod and he lands this beauty laker to start our day.

 Now that we are back on the fish and set up again after releasing the previous laker it wasn't long until we hooked into another.
 Now we are starting to figure out what they want.
 We had four different coloured spoons on and they were only hitting two.
 Those two were very similar in colour, shape and action.
 So we changed out our other spoons to increase our odds.

 Out comes the 10-colour lead core.
-Lead core line is exactly that, lead core.
+The lead core line is exactly that, lead core.
 Each colour is 10 yards in length and sinks on average five feet per colour.
-So we let out all 10 colours, which got us 100 yards behind the boat and roughly 50-feet down, which in 60 feet of water was perfect.
+So we let out all 10 colours, which got us 100 yards behind the boat and roughly 50 feet down, which is 60 feet of water was perfect.
 A fluorocarbon leader on the end of the lead core is very important in this crystal clear water.
 As soon as the line was out and the rod was placed in the rod holder, I hear "Fish On!"